Hong Kong 47: Others

-Maya Wang of the Human Rights Watch issued a statement condemning the arrests, saying that "Beijing once again has failed to learn from its mistakes in Hong Kong: that repression generates resistance, and that millions of Hong Kong people will persist in their struggle for their right to vote and run for office in a democratically elected government."
+Maya Wang of Human Rights Watch issued a statement condemning the arrests, saying that "Beijing once again has failed to learn from its mistakes in Hong Kong: that repression generates resistance, and that millions of Hong Kong people will persist in their struggle for their right to vote and run for office in a democratically elected government."

 Bail hearings

 On 28 February 2021, of the 55 pro-democracy figures initially arrested in January, 47 were officially charged with conspiracy to commit subversion under the national security law.
 They were denied bail and instead remained in detention before trial on 1 March, while Jeffrey Andrews, Lee Chi-yung, Kwong Chun-yu, James To, Michael Lau, Joseph Lee, Yuen Wai-kit and John Clancey were released on bail.
 Pro-democracy group Power for Democracy which co-organised the primaries announced its disbandment a day earlier on 27 February.

+As of 8 March 2022, only 13 of 47 defendants had been granted bail, a reflection of the stringent requirements for bail under the national security law.
+By early July 2021, many of the defendants had announced their retirement from politics.

 Marathon hearing

 Day 1

 The trial began on 1 March at the West Kowloon Magistrates' Court.
 About 1,000 supporters gathered at the court, most wearing black to express solidarity with the detainees, and some holding banners calling for the release of the "political prisoners" and chanting "Liberate Hong Kong, revolution of our times", "Fight for freedom, stand with Hong Kong" and "Five demands, not one less", slogans which were deemed illegal under the national security law, making it one of the largest rallies since the COVID-19 outbreak.
 Foreign diplomats joined the crowds queuing for one of the about 100 seats inside the courtroom.
 The police set up security lines around the court in the afternoon and forced demonstrators to disperse.

 The prosecution applied to postpone the hearing until 31 May as its investigations had not finished.
 Alan Leong, representing the defence, questioned the police for "rushing" to press charges without finishing the investigations, some five weeks earlier than originally scheduled.
 Traditionally, Hong Kong's common law system put the onus on the prosecution to prove its case for objecting bail, but under the national security law the defendants instead needed to prove to the court that they would not be a national security threat if released on bail.
-Due to the large number of defendants being trialed at the same time, the trial dragged on for close to 14 hours until almost 3 a.m., resulted in four defendants being hospitalised due to exhaustion.
+Due to the large number of defendants being trialed at the same time, the proceedings dragged on for close to 14 hours until almost 3 a.m., resulting in four defendants being hospitalised due to exhaustion.
 Leo Yau, one of the defence solicitors for nine of the defendants, was arrested by the police when he attempted to pass a police cordon to get into the courtroom.